BelledonneCommunications/linphone-sdk/README.md

 For more information, please visit [our dedicated wiki page](https://wiki.linphone.org/xwiki/wiki/public/view/Linphone/Third%20party%20components%20/)

-## Windows UWP
-You can use Linphone-SDK in your Windows UWP app with 2 kinds of library : using the Windows Bridge or the UWP mode.
-The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
-It is only for x86 build.
-You will find all libraries in linphone-sdk/desktop.
-Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
-The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
-It is for x64 builds.
-You will find all libraries in linphone-sdk/uwp-x64

-Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

-Build SDK:

-    cmake --build . --target ALL_BUILD --config=RelWithDebInfo

 ### Nuget packaging
 You can package 3 kinds of binaries : win32, uwp and win32 with Windows Store Compatibility.

 - win32: this is the win32 version of Linphone-SDK without any restrictions.
 The framework is 'win'.
-- uwp : this is a uwp x64 version of Linphone-SDK.
+- uwp : this is a uwp x64/x86 version of Linphone-SDK.
 The framework is 'uap10.0'.
 - win32 Windows Store : this is the win32 version of Linphone-SDK with the Windows Store Compatibility enabled for Windows Bridge.
 The framework is 'netcore'.

-In an another build folder (like buildNuget), set these options :
+In an another build folder (like buildNuget), set these options.
+At least one path is needed :
 - (Needed) -DLINPHONESDK_PACKAGER=Nuget
 - (Optional) -DLINPHONESDK_DESKTOP_ZIP_PATH=<path of the zip file containing the Desktop binaries> (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86/linphone-sdk)
 - (Optional) -DLINPHONESDK_UWP_ZIP_PATH=<path of the zip file containing the UWP binaries> (eg. C:/projects/desktop-uwp/linphone-sdk/builduwp/linphone-sdk)
 - (Optional) -DLINPHONESDK_WINDOWSSTORE_ZIP_PATH=<path of the zip file containing the Desktop binaries with Store compatibility enabled> (eg. C:/projects/desktop-uwp/linphone-sdk/buildx86_store/linphone-sdk)
+- (Optional) -DLINPHONESDK_UWP_ARCHS=<list of archs to package> (eg. "x86, x64" or "x64")

 Build the Package:

-	cmake ..
+	cmake .. -DLINPHONESDK_PACKAGER=Nuget -DLINPHONESDK_UWP_ZIP_PATH=C:/projects/desktop-uwp/linphone-sdk/builduwp/linphone-sdk
 	cmake --build . --target ALL_BUILD --config=RelWithDebInfo

 The nuget package will be in linphone-sdk/packages